AMM & DEX Venues

 The V4 TWAP chart is blank — why?

 V4 TWAP bars are built from Swap events received after you subscribed.
-The first bar appears after approximately one bar interval worth of swaps has accumulated (e.g. ~1 minute for the 1m interval).
+The first bar appears after approximately one bar interval of swap activity.
 On active pairs like WETH/USDC this typically takes under 30 seconds.

 Why does the tick depth histogram start empty?